FrançaisEnglishEspañolItalianoDeutschPortuguêsNederlandsPolski

 Funnel stageTop / middleBottom

-For solo founders: MQLs go into your automated email sequence.
+For solo founders, the MQL vs SQL split is simple: MQLs go into your automated email sequence.
 SQLs get a personal message from you within 24 hours.

 What Is an MQL?
 Marketing Qualified Lead Defined